VBA Data Type

 - Variant Text can hold text values the same as the variable String Variable length.

-- Variant Numeric can hold numerical values same as data type Double.
+- Variant Numeric can hold numerical values the same as data type Double.

-For examples to assign a data type in VBA Excel first we need to declare a variable by using the word “Dim”.
+For example, to assign a data type first we need to declare a variable by using the word “Dim”.

 Sub DT_Example1() Dim k End Sub

 Now using the word “As” we need to assign the data type.
 Now I will assign the data type as “Byte”.

 Sub DT_Example1() Dim k As Byte End Sub

-As we know Byte data type can hold the values from 0 to 255.
-But to test I will assign the value of more than 255.
+As we know the Byte data type can hold the values from 0 to 255.
+But to test I will assign a value of more than 255.

 Sub DT_Example1() Dim k As Byte k = 260 End Sub